The newly unveiled Itanium processor 9500 series is twice as powerful as the previous generation, says Intel

 .
 The added power gives the new processors the ability to handle heavy workloads and enterprise

-, large-scale database management and enterprise resource planning (ERP).
+applications like business analytics, large-scale database management and enterprise resource planning (ERP).

 Commenting on the need for more powerful processors in the enterprise, Diane Bryant, who is VP and general manager for Intel's Datacenter and Connected Systems Group, spoke about how important it is for mission critical applications to always be available and highly responsive.
 The Intel Itanium 9500 processor, she explained, was developed specifically to handle the heavy workloads of these mission-critical enterprise applications.

 A Major Upgrade

 Bryant said the Intel Itanium 9500 processors contain 3.1 billion transistors, making the series the most sophisticated general purpose processors to date.

 The new processor family supports up to twice as many cores -- eight instead of four -- compared against the previous-generation.
 It packs up to 54 MB of on-die memory, and enables up to 2 TB of low voltage DIMMs in a four-socket configuration.

 The speed of the processor increased 40 percent over the previous generation in lower power configurations.
 The new frequencies range from 1.73 GHz and a power level of 130 watts, to 2.53 GHz at a power level of 170 watts.

 HP Gives a Nod

 Hewlett Packard will be using the Itanium 9500 chips in a number of their systems and expressed support for the resiliency, scalability and high availability that the new chips offer.